jgarber623/refresh-dc.org/src/events/_posts/2007-04-19-refresh-dc-april-meetup.md

 Join us for what should be a fantastic discussion.
 Come early (~6:45pm) for food and drink, meeting starts at 7:00pm sharp!

-The Motley Fool’s offices are located on Duke Street just across from the King Street Metro station on the Yellow/Blue lines (take the tunnel!).
+The Motley Fool's offices are located on Duke Street just across from the King Street Metro station on the Yellow/Blue lines (take the tunnel!).